-The Jebala Arab are one of the smaller groups of Arabs and compose only a tiny fraction of Morocco's population.
-Most of them live in the northern and western portions of the country, particularly near the tip that reaches northward toward Spain.
+The Jebala Arabs are one of the smaller groups of Arabs and compose only a tiny fraction of Morocco's population.
+Most live in the northern and western portions of the country, particularly near the tip that reaches northward toward Spain.
 Many live in or near the cities of Tangier and Tetouan, stretching south toward Fez.

-Most Jebala Arab are rural peasants who farm for a living.
+Most Jebala Arabs are rural peasants who farm for a living.
 Large amounts of barley and wheat are both produced and consumed.
 In areas where water is plentiful, tomatoes, potatoes, beans, and peas are grown.
 Grapes, olives, oranges, peaches, and pears are also cultivated.
-The Jebala Arab also raise animals such as chickens, goats, and sheep.
+Jebala Arabs also raise animals such as chickens, goats, and sheep.
 This provides eggs, milk, butter, and meat to supplement their diets.
 Little hunting or fishing occurs, but trading flourishes.

 Jebala Arab dress is typical of that of other Arabs.
 Most men wear faded, brown, long-sleeved Moroccan tunics made of cotton.
 Cotton turbans or caps and small leather pouches complete the outfit.
 Originally, Jebala Arab women covered themselves from head to foot with a white woolen blanket known as the haik.
 Now, most wear woolen skirts, tied with two foot long, red wool belts.